 Only minors under 16 traveling by land or sea may use an original or certified birth certificate.
 For all air travel, a passport is required.

 VisitorsCoverage’s compare tool allows you to compare top plans to help find the one that fits your budget and benefit requirements.
-VisitorsCoverage offers affordable plans starting at $1 a day and a comparison tool to find the best coverage.
-Our Customer Success Team is ready to help with any questions.
+VisitorsCoverage offers affordable plans starting at $1 a day and our Customer Success Team is ready to help with any questions.